zogzog/cubicweb/doc/book/admin/ldap.rst

 Other notes
 -----------

-* Cubicweb is able to start if ldap cannot be reached, even on cubicweb-ctl start ...
+* Cubicweb is able to start if ldap cannot be reached...
 If some source ldap server cannot be used while an instance is running, the corresponding users won't be authenticated but their status will not change (e.g. they will not be deactivated)

 * The user-base-dn is a key that helps cubicweb map CWUsers to LDAP